What is the Chinese Mid-Autumn Festival?

 Celebrating with Our Students

 One of the best things about working with international students is getting to learn about and celebrate non-American holidays.
 After all, who wouldn’t love to add some more holidays to the calendar?
 So even though our Chinese students are far from home, we at AmeriStudent want to celebrate the Mid-Autumn Festival with our Chinese and Asian students and help them feel close to their native holidays and traditions.
 This year, we are recognizing the holiday with many of our Southern and Central California school students from Fresno Christian, Village Christian, Heritage Christian, and Trinity Classical Academy.
-In conjunction with some of our partnering agencies, AmeriStudent will be providing special lunches, mooncakes, and notes of well-wishes to our Chinese students in celebration of the holiday.
+In conjunction with some of our partnering agencies, AmeriStudent will be providing special lunches, mooncakes, and notes of well-wishes to our Chinese students at our host families in celebration of the holiday.